gmvi/Boop.nvim/README.md

 # Boop.nvim
 [Boop](https://github.com/IvanMathy/Boop) as a Neovim plugin.
-Vim is also supported, with a reduced feature set.
+Vim will be supported with a reduced feature set.

 > [!Note]
 > This project is currently tracking Boop v1.3.0 (script API version 1).
 > Scripts that rely on script API version 2 are not supported at this time.

 > [!Important]